Hello and welcome to Dear Grief Guide,

 How to release the life you thought you were going to live,

-How to release the dream of a return to normal.
+How to release the dream of

 That is heartbreaking stuff.